Lie Sim Djwe

-Lie Sim Djwe, who also published under the name Lie Sien Djioe, was a Chinese Indonesian writer, journalist and translator active in the Dutch East Indies and Indonesia from the 1910s until the 1950s.
+Lie Sim Djwe, who also published under the name Lie Sien Djioe, was a Chinese Indonesian writer, journalist, and translator active in the Dutch East Indies and Indonesia from the 1910s until the 1950s.
 His major contribution was the translation of Chinese-language novels into Malay.

 Biography

-Little is known about Lie's early life, although he was probably born in Java or Sumatra at around the turn of the twentieth century.
-Although he published in some Padang, West Sumatra publications throughout his life, he also regularly worked and published in Surabaya (specifically Gresik Regency) and so he most likely lived there.
+Little is known about Lie's early life, although he was probably born in Java or Sumatra around the turn of the twentieth century.
+Although he published in some Padang, West Sumatra publications throughout his life, he also regularly worked and published in Surabaya (specifically Gresik Regency), and so he most likely lived there.

 In 1915, Lie started contributing translations of Chinese novels to Sri Soematra, a Padang-based publication.
-He continued to translate and published steadily for the next few decades; he was especially interested in historical novels (Wuxia, cloak-and-dagger) which were going out of fashion at around this time, as well as short stories with contemporary plots relating to heroic figures of the 1911 Revolution and its aftermath.
+He continued to translate and publish steadily for the next few decades; he was especially interested in historical novels (Wuxia, cloak-and-dagger) which were going out of fashion at around this time, as well as short stories with contemporary plots relating to heroic figures of the 1911 Revolution and its aftermath.
 Many of them were adapted from well-known historical Chinese novels, whereas others seem to be based on anonymous or now-forgotten works.

 In 1918 he worked for a Surabaya bimonthly magazine named The Young Republican.
 The magazine was persecuted by Dutch authorities by 1920 and shut down after being accused of Bolshevism.
 He was also editor-in-chief of the paper Hoa-Po in Grissee in the early 1920s.
 During that time he also worked at a bookstore and published named Pek & Co., which published some of his books.

 In 1930 he became editor of Semangat, a literary magazine from Pare in East Java.
-At some point he was also editor of another literary magazine called Kiam Hiap.
+At some point, he was also the editor of another literary magazine called Kiam Hiap.